 Type of practice: Migration data systems

-Type of Stakeholder Implementing the Practice: State, State of Origin
+Type of Stakeholder Implementing the Practice: Host State

 Type of crisis: Conflict, Natural Disaster

 Crisis phase: Crisis Preparedness

 Community Profiles have been developed by Australia’s Department of Immigration and Citizenship to assist service providers to better understand the backgrounds and needs of Humanitarian Programme arrivals in Australia.
 The Profiles contain information on key settlement locations, demographic characteristics of recent arrivals, likely settlement needs and cultural and country backgrounds.
 Development of the Community Profiles series is ongoing and further communities will be added in the future.

 - Information on migrants

 GUIDELINE 2: Collect and share information on migrants, subject to privacy, confidentiality, and the security and safety of migrants

 To protect migrants when conflicts or natural disasters erupt, States, private sector actors, international organizations, and civil society need information about migrant populations.
 Aggregated data on the municipal, national, regional, and international scale of migration and the demographics of migrants, such as gender, age, and nationality, enable stakeholders to understand the nature and scope of needs in the case of a crisis.
 Local-level migrant community profiles help stakeholders target responses.
 Some stakeholders collect detailed information on the location of migrants, how to contact individual migrants, emergency and family contacts, and specific vulnerability and needs.
 Recruitment and placement agencies collect information on the location and situation of labor migrants they deploy to other States and can be a useful source of information.